Raw Milk from Organic Fed Goats For Sale

 We do not use antibiotics unless absolutely necessary (and haven't had to yet.)
 If we do end up having to use them, the milk will be tested clear before being offered up for sale again.

 We have switched to organic feeds sources from Azure Standard for the milking girls.
 We have made a homemade mix of Field peas, Barley, Oats, Wheat bran, and whole flax through Azure market.
 It's a little more cost effective while still using quality ingredients.
 Plus, we have a little more control over what all they get and can tweak it as we go individually if needed.
 There's bound to be a mix of hard and easy keepers.
 Those ingredients give us a very nice well rounded amount of nutrients.
 The nice Tifton 9 hay is sourced locally from a farmer that does not spray fertilizer or herbicides.
 They get free choice loose minerals and a cobalt salt block.
-We also bolused copper and cobalt this year.
+We also bolused copper and cobalt this year a couple months before breeding season started.

 We have not needed to worm since we've started.
 So, no concerns of wormers showing up in the milk.
+If we did need to worm the milking does, we would follow guidlines for milk withdrawl and extend a few days past that.
 Everyone looks great and healthy.
 We keep the hay up in nets (which can be controversial, but the holes are small and there's no horns in this herd) and the feed buckets are over rump height.
 They already don't like eating things below their knees, so keeping their food up works very well to keep them from getting increased parasite loads from eating around their poo.
 And keeping proper minerals for them helps keep their immune system kicking hard and keeping things in check.
-When we have the vet out for blood work this year, we do plan on having a couple fecals run out of curiosity.

 We do drink our own milk, which is allowed.
 Though I'm going to put this disclaimer here as well that we're selling pet quality and it's not for human consumption.
 I find it very nice, though, not goaty at all, even after being in the fridge for over a week it still tastes great.
 It tastes similar to cow milk from the store, but better, a little sweeter.
 If it sits undisturbed for a few days, the cream does slowly separate and if not shaken first, I get a nice bit of thick cream on my cereal.
 Which is sweet and delicious.
-We did have a couple months where it was tasting off this year and narrowed it down to a mineral issue, finally, which has since been fixed and milk is back to normal, now.
+We did have a couple months where milk was tasting off this year and narrowed it down to a mineral issue (cobalt for us,) finally, which has since been fixed and milk was back to normal.

 We milk by hand into a clean, sterilized stainless steel bucket.
 Teats are cleaned with a chlorhexidine solution made just for this.
-The whole udder and betty is wiped after cleaning teats.
+The whole udder and belly is wiped after cleaning teats.
 The goats' hair is kept trimmed on their udder and belly so we don't get hair falling into the bucket as we milk.
 It also helps keep dirt and bedding from sticking, making it easy to brush them off.
 After milking, their teats are sprayed again.
-The milk is brought in and run through a clean, sanitized stainless steel pour through coffee filter into clean, sanitized glass jars and put right in the fridge to cool.
+The milk is brought in and run through a clean, sanitized stainless steel filter into clean, sanitized glass jars and put right in the fridge to cool.
 Buckets and filter are washed with hot water and detergent specific to cleaning milking equipment and then sanitized.
-Some people put the milk on ice, or in the freezer first to cool it faster, we may be switching to doing it this way very soon or trying a convertible fridge/freezer that may be more efficient in cooling quickly, but haven't had an issue doing it this way.

 Milk Information